 This year we celebrate 20 years of the Metropolitan Improvement District, a business improvement district founded by DSA in 1999 to unite property owners in making important investments in the stewardship of downtown.

 The MID has helped downtown keep pace with growing residential, employee and visitor population by providing resources to support a quality public realm, economic development, planning, transportation services and community events.
-In recent years, we’ve extended service hours, added cleaning equipment, concierge services, park activation and homeless outreach and support.
+In recent years, we’ve extended service hours and added cleaning equipment, concierge services, park activation and homeless outreach efforts.
 Today, more than 120 ambassadors provide vital services for all who enjoy downtown.

-We’re bringing programs and events to more parks and public spaces, including Westlake Park and Occidental Square, McGraw Square and will soon staff and program two new public spaces: the Square at Second and University and Pier 62, in partnership with Friends of Waterfront Seattle.
+We’re bringing programs and events to more parks and public spaces, including Westlake Park, Occidental Square and McGraw Square.
+Soon we’ll bring staff and programs to two new public spaces: the Square at Second and University (2+U) and Pier 62, in partnership with Friends of Waterfront Seattle.

 When SR99 closed earlier this year and the city faced its toughest transportation challenge yet, our partners at Commute Seattle consulted with downtown businesses to ensure employees were prepared with a range of commuting and telework options.
 The Free Waterfront Shuttle, launched last July, has carried more than 200,000 riders between downtown’s major attractions — providing an easy way to move around our busy downtown.